Doing business with DNREC during the coronavirus period. More Info

 Because Delaware stream temperatures are marginal at best for trout survival in the summer, and no reproduction has been noted, stocked fish are meant to be taken, not caught and re-released.

-For more information on Delaware trout stamps, please contact the Division of Fish & Wildlife Licensing Section, at 302-739-9918 or by email, at DNREC_StampPrograms@delaware.gov.
+For more information on Delaware trout stamps, please contact the Division of Fish and& Wildlife Licensing Section, at 302-739-9918 or by email, at DNREC_StampPrograms@delaware.gov.

 Did you know, there’s also a Delaware Waterfowl (Duck) Stamp Contest?